 The SMNI probability distribution can be used directly to model EEG data, instead of using just the variational equations.
-Some important features not previously considered in this field that were used in the 1991 Physical Review A paper were:
+Some important features not previously considered in this field that were used the 1991 were:

-- Intra-Electrode Coherency is determined by the standard deviations of excitatory and inhibitory firings under a given electrode as calculated using SMNI.
-Once the SMNI parameters are fit, then these firings are calculated as transformations on the EEG data, as described in terms of the SMNI derived probability distributions.
-This is primarily a measure of coherent columnar activity. - Inter-Electrode Circuitry is determined by the fraction of available longranged fibers under one electrode which actively contribute to activity under another electrode, within the resolution of time given in the data (which is typically greater than or equal to the relative refractory time of most neurons, about 5-10 msec).
+- Intra-Electrode Coherency is determined by the standard deviations of excitatory and inhibitory fi rings under a given electrode as calculated using SMNI.
+Once the SMNI parameters are fit, then these fi rings are calculated as transformations on the EEG data, as described in terms of the SMNI derived probability distributions.
+This is primarily a measure of coherent columnar activity. - Inter-Electrode Circuitry is determined by the fraction of available longranged fi bers under one electrode which actively contribute to activity under another electrode, within the resolution of time given in the data (which is typically greater than or equal to the relative refractory time of most neurons, about 5-10 msec).
 This is primarily a measure of inter-regional activity/circuitry.
 Realistic delays can be modeled and fit to data.